QUT-Motorsport/eufs_sim/README.md

 ### 5. Known issues <a name="issues"></a>
 * Sometimes you might end up with 2 numpy installations at the same time.
 To fix this simply uninstall numpy with `pip uninstall numpy` as many times as you can.
 Then reinstall it with `pip install numpy` and everything should work as usual!
+* The speed controlled model currently does not work due to bad dependenices.
+To be addressed soon.